Andy Pattison, M.P.A.

 Books & Book Chapters:

-“Climate Action Planning: The Urban Equity Dilemma”.
+“Climate Action Planning (CAP): The Urban Equity Dilemma”.
 Chandra Russo and Andrew Pattison.
-Forthcoming in the edited volume World Turning: Race, Class, Gender, and Global Climate Change.
+Forthcoming in Systemic Crises of Global Climate Change: Intersections of Race, Class and Gender.
+Edited by P., Godfrey & D. Torres.

 “Energy Management and Conservation Muni Best Practices”.
 Andrew Pattison.
 A publication of the Colorado Municipal League and the Wirth Chair in Environmental and Community Development Policy, August 2007.

-“Ecological Modernization or Aristocratic Conservation: Examining the Impact of Affluence on Carbon Emissions at the Local Level”.
-Andrew Pattison, Robby Habans, and Matthew Thomas Clement.
-Forthcoming in Society and Natural Resources.
+“Ecological Modernization or Aristocratic Conservation: Examining the Impact of Affluence on Carbon Emissions at the Local Level” (2014).
+Andrew Pattison, Robert Habans, and Matthew Thomas Clement.
+Society and Natural Resources.
+27(8): 850-866.

 “Social Construction and Policy Design: A Review of Past Applications” (2014).
 Jonathan J. Pierce, Saba Siddiki, Michael D. Jones, Kristin Schumacher, Andrew Pattison, and Holly Peterson.
 Policy Studies Journal.
 42(1): 1-29.